slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Fannie Flagg*

 > *"They called her witch because she knew how to heal herself."
--- Te' V. Smith (Here we are, reflections of a God gone mad)*
+-- Te’ V. Smith (Here we are, reflections of a God gone mad)*

 > *"Think as you like but behave like others."
-'Never appear too perfect."
+’Never appear too perfect."
 -- Robert Greene (38th and 46th laws of power)*

 > *"If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut."